Web-Jose/Menu-Updater/Guide.md

 ## How it Works

 This is a deep dive into the code of the **Weekly Dining Hall Menu Updater**.
-If you're not interested in the code, you can skip this section.
+If you're not interested in the code, you can skip to the [Future Plans](#future-plans) section.

 ### Menu_PDF_To_JSON.js